 It's important to note that the plot where we put our tomatoes is a new plot that was formerly wooded with evergreen trees which tends to make the soil a bit more on the acidic side to begin with.

-After just one year of having this area mulched with wood chips, the results are as follows:
+After just one year of having this area covered in wood mulch, the results are as follows:

 - Nitrogen Level – 46 ppm (this is on the high end of high)